Open 365 Days A Year!

 Located in the center of the rolling hills of Mesker Park Zoo & Botanic Garden, this beautiful lake contributes to the well-being of the wildlife and adds a bit of recreational fun with paddle boat rides.

 The African Rift is home to many herd species and the same is true at our zoo.
 Nestled into the hillside near the giraffes and zebras, the rift offers visitors an up-close encounter with one of the largest sitatunga herds in captivity.
-You may want to plan your trip to the rift to coincide with our daily giraffe feedings (times posted at our Front Gate).
+You may want to plan your trip to the rift to coincide with our daily giraffe feedings (11a—3p).

-From the Mexican gray wolves of the desert to the eagles soaring high above the earth, North America offers a peak at the expansive landscape that covers our continent.
+From the Mexican Gray Wolves of the desert to the eagles soaring high above the earth, North America offers a peek at the expansive landscape that covers our continent.
 While exploring this area of the zoo, make sure to take a stroll in the Family Garden and enjoy the beautiful blooms and rich greenery.

 The Discovery Center is a multi-purpose facility designed with education in mind.
 From animal encounters led by our Docents to our animal residents, the Discovery Center and surrounding Discovery Trail provide close-up and hands-on experiences for our visitors.
 Public restrooms are available.